 Professional Certified Coach (PCC), International Coach Federation (ICF)

-Certified Mentor Coach, InviteChange
+Certified Mentor and Generative Coach, InviteChange

 Master Tilt Practitioner Certified, Tilt365